saaddaali/patientmanagement/README.md

 # MediTrack App

 MediTrack, an innovative healthcare monitoring system designed to track and ensure the safety of patients with cognitive disorders.

+## Software architecture
+The architecture integrates several modern technologies and frameworks, each serving a specific purpose in the system:

+### Frontend Web Application (Angular)
+The healthcare staff interface is built using Angular, a robust TypeScript- based framework.
+This single-page application provides a dynamic and re- sponsive interface for healthcare providers to monitor patients, manage safe zones, and respond to alerts in real-time.
+Angular’s component-based ar- chitecture ensures maintainable and scalable code while offering excellent performance for real-time data visualization.

+### Mobile Application (Flutter)
+The patient-side mobile application is developed using Flutter, Google’s UI toolkit for building natively compiled applications.
+This choice enables cross- platform compatibility while maintaining native performance for critical fea- tures like GPS tracking and SOS functionality.
+The app continuously trans- mits location data and provides an intuitive interface for patients to request assistance when needed.

+### RESTful APIs with Spring Security
+The backend APIs are secured using Spring Security framework integrated with JSON Web Tokens (JWT) authentication.
+This ensures that all com- munications between clients and servers are authenticated and authorized appropriately.
+The JWT implementation provides stateless authentication, making the system more scalable and secure.

 ## Build the Project

 To clean and package the project, run the following command: